Both the countries agree to disengage, after a long week diplomatic effort

 What happened in Ladakh between China and India on Monday, June 15

 It was the time of high tension from 1960 to 1962 when Chinese and Indian armies were always ready for offensive and defensive movement over the disputed Himalayan border.
 In 1962, when all diplomatic efforts failed between the two sides, a battle started between the two armies on the eastern sector of their border, Arunachal Pradesh and the western sector, Ladakh, resulted in the victory of China.
-China captured a large area of Aksai Chin in the Ladakh region and now is administered by the Chinese authorities.
+How to earn money online, some reliable ways China captured a large area of Aksai Chin in the Ladakh region and now is administered by the Chinese authorities.
 For the last few decades, conditions over there are under control but patrolling is done by both sides in order to have an eye on the other side, following the lack of trust.

 Chinese and Indian armies disputed Himalayan border.

 There have been battles and skirmishes numerous times, but no lives were lost in the last few decades.
-Until the early weeks of June 2020.
+How to take a screenshot on personal computer Until the early weeks of June 2020.
 It happened on Monday, 15th of June 2020 in the high Ladakh region after a month-long standoff between the two neighbors along the disputed border of the Ladakh area.
 The most surprising part is, the fighting between the military personals of two highly equipped.
 Armies was not with any modern weapons, instead the deadliest battle between the two was sides.
 Since last 45 years, was with fists, sticks and rocks/stones, and claimed 20 casualties.
 On the Indian side, and more than 20, according to Indian media, whereas, China rejected the Indian claim.